microconfig/microconfig-quickstart/readme.md

     └── application.yaml
 ```

-### Generate configuration for all services in specific environment
+### Generate configuration for all services in a specific environment
 Let's generate configuration for all services in `dev` environment.

 ```shell script